HKU-BAL/Governome/README.md

 go run -GroundTruth ${Your Target Person's ID, 0 ~ 2503}
 ```

 Here, you can use -GroundTruth to set the individuals of interest.
 If you do not wish to perform the query on individuals from the 1000 Genomes dataset, you can set it to -1, and we will randomly generate such individuals for you.
-Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file if you have executed c when [generating proofs](https://github.com/HKU-BAL/Governome?tab=readme-ov-file#upload-a-segkey-and-generating-a-proof).
+Similarly, you can set `-Toy=false` to use secure parameters, and add `-ReadKey` and `-Verify` to read and verify the proofs from a file if you have executed [c](https://github.com/HKU-BAL/Governome/blob/main/README.md#c-if-you-want-to-generate-all-proofs-and-ciphertexts-for-an-appid-you-can-execute-the-following-command).

 ## Usage